Descartes’ Life and Works

 - Nelson, Alan (ed.), 2006, A Companion to Rationalism, Oxford: Blackwell.

 - Nolan, Lawrence (ed.), 2016, The Cambridge Descartes Lexicon, Cambridge: Cambridge University Press.

 - Rodis-Lewis, Genevieve, 1999, Descartes: His Life and Thought, translated by Jane Marie Todd, Ithaca: Cornell University Press.

 - Rorty, Emelie Oksenberg (ed.), 1986, Essays on Descartes’ Meditations, Berkeley: University of California Press.

 - Rozemond, Marleen, 1998, Descartes’s Dualism, Cambridge: Harvard University Press.

-- Smith, Kurt and Nelson, Alan, 2010b, “Divisibility and Cartesian Extension”, Oxford Studies in Early Modern Philosophy, Vol. V, Daniel Garber and Stephen Nadler (eds), Oxford: Clarendon Press, pp. 1–24.
+- Smith, Kurt and Nelson, Alan, 2010, “Divisibility and Cartesian Extension”, in Oxford Studies in Early Modern Philosophy (Volume V), Daniel Garber and Stephen Nadler (eds.), Oxford: Clarendon Press, pp. 1–24.